Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 The chi-squared analysis reveals that ethnicity and admission type are is significantly associated with 30-day mortality in sepsis patients, while gender is not.

 ## Model Results
 The data was standardized using `StandardScaler()`.
 The coefficient/feature importance values for each model are saved in the `Data` folder.
+The code related to model development can be found in the file `650Models.ipynb`.
+This notebook utilizes many custom functions defined in the library file `dragonFunctions.py`.

 ### Logistic Regression